WIBW (AM): TV and FM stations

 Stauffer Publications added a television station in 1953, WIBW-TV.
 It was one of the earliest TV stations to go on the air in Kansas.
 Because WIBW Radio was a CBS affiliate, WIBW-TV primarily became a CBS television network affiliate as well, although in its early days, it also carried programs from NBC, ABC and the DuMont Television Network.

 In 1961, WIBW-FM signed on the air at 97.3 MHz.
-In its early days, it mostly simulcasted WIBW (AM).
+In its early days, it would mostly simulcast WIBW (AM).
 By the 1970s, it switched to album rock and later Top 40 hits, before going to country music in 1990.
 It moved to 94.5 MHz in 2002, to allow a new FM station to go on the air in the Kansas City radio market.
 In 1997, WIBW-AM-FM were acquired by Morris Communications, while WIBW-TV was bought by Gray Communications.
 WIBW-AM-FM were acquired by Alpha Media in the 2010s.

+In May 2025, Connoisseur Media announced its intent to acquire Alpha Media.
+The FCC approved the sale on August 13, 2025, and the sale was consummated on September 4.